 I read questions all the time of influencers asking if you need to be in a big city in order to really “make it” as a full time blogger, and every response I read was varied between yes’s and no’s.
 It wasn’t until I was able to fully experience it from both sides to know the differences of each.

 If you’ve been following me for a while now you’ll notice I was living in New York for most of last year.
-My time spent there was a total of 9 months before I moved back to my smaller town in Canada with the hubby.
+My time spent there was a total of 9 months before I moved back to a smaller town in Canada with the hubby.
 My reason for moving down to New York was to pursue this digital dream job of mine full time.
 I truly believed living in a big city like New York was a requirement for making it “big.”
 After having been back in Canada for 8 months now, and working on myself, which was a long road to recovery I still have yet to share, I can finally see with a clearer viewpoint that you don’t need to be in a major city to make blogging your full time job.
 And no, Edmonton isn’t where I plan on living for the rest of my life, raising kids, etc. but it’s certainly great for where we are at in our lives now!

 New York and LA are typically where you see the majority influencers living.
 So, naturally, I thought moving to the big city would change things for me.
 To me and my experiences, a pro in moving to those places are connections.
 Connections are major in this industry and befriending PR firms/ being able to attend events can certainly help you gain credibility.
 I made friends in PR and friends in the industry; however, once I moved back to Canada many of those connections came to an end.
 And maintaining those relationships takes work by consistently visiting these places each season and emailing people to keep up with that network.
 I didn’t do this but I’m okay with it.